 14. At the intersection of Latrobe and Given, cross at the lights and turn right onto the extension of Given Tce.
 The old timber Paddington Post Office, now occupied by the Calico Shop, was built in 1900.
 Continue on this side of Given Tce towards the city.
 Retro Metro in the dilapidated house is a fantastic source of cheap vintage & retro clothes from just $5 and beyond that Presents of Mind, Brisbane's best game shop, has an attached cottage with vintage coffee caravan in the garden - perfect for a coffee stop.

 15. The Paddington Centre was once home to the Paddington Theatre, a major entertainment drawcard in the interwar years.
 The cinema at the has long been since demolished, replaced with a replica facade and shops and offices but a relic from the past still standing is the 19th century bakery-turned English style pub The Hope and Anchor, Paddington's hottest neighbourhood bar.

-Finish the walk with a refreshment stop here or at one of the excellent little eateries in this section of Given Tce: Anouk is a first rate cafe and a couple of doors down Reuben's Deli & Bar is a cool spot for a beer and and American-style bite to eat come late afternoon.
-Opposite the Paddo Tavern and one of the area's most popular cafe bars in an old Queenslander, Kettle and Tin.
+Finish the walk with a refreshment stop here or at one of the excellent little eateries in this section of Given Tce: Anouk is a first rate cafe and a couple of doors down Garni Kitchen & Bar is a cool spot for a beer and and casual bite to eat come late afternoon or further down the road, Darling & Co or local institution the Paddo Tavern.
 From here, buses return to the city or take a walk up Caxton St to one of the great boutique bars such as Brewski for a drink and some great gastropub food.